Frequently Asked Questions

 Clinical Responsibility

-There is no field to mandate the recording of consent for sharing of information via the Urgent Care Plan.
+There is no field to mandate the recording of consent for sharing of information via the Universal Care Plan.

 Care planning embraces the care of people with and without capacity to make their own decisions.
 It involves a process of assessment and person-centred dialogue to establish the person’s needs, preferences, and goals of care, and making decisions about how to meet these in the context of available resource.